2021–22 Abahani Limited Dhaka season: March

-On 1 March Dhaka Abahani lost to Chittagong Abahani by 2–3 goals at home venue.
+On 1 March Dhaka, Abahani lost to Chittagong Abahani by 2–3 goals at home venue.
 On 16 minutes Daniel Colindres goal took lead Dhaka Abahani 1–0 goal but after 4 minutes Chittagong Abahani Nigerian midfielder Peter Ebimobowei leveled the score 1–1 but on 37 minutes South African forward William Twala goal got lead Chittagong Abahani 2–1 goals and finished first half.
 In the second half on 64 minutes Afghanistan midfielder Omid Popalzay goals Chittagong make score 3–1 and they are about to win the game but on 89 Raphael Augusto goal reduced Dhaka Abahani defeat 2–3 goals.

-On 6 March Dhaka Abahani defeated Saif Sporting Club by 2–1 goals at home venue.
+On 6 March Dhaka, Abahani defeated Saif Sporting Club by 2–1 goals at home venue.

-On 11 March Dhaka Abahani drew to Swadhinata KS by 1–1 in the away match.
+On 11 March Dhaka, Abahani drew to Swadhinata KS by 1–1 in the away match.

-On 16 March Dhaka Abahani drew 0–0 against Sheikh Jamal DC in the away match.
+On 16 March Dhaka, Abahani drew 0–0 against Sheikh Jamal DC in the away match.

 April

-On 3 April Dhaka Abahani drew against Bashundhara Kings by 2–2 at home ground.
-On 20 minutes Costarican forward Daniel Colindres goal got lead Dhaka Abahani 1–0 goal, meanwhile Bashundhara Kings players did not found the net in the first half.
+On 3 April, Dhaka Abahani drew against Bashundhara Kings by 2–2 at home ground.
+On 20 minutes Costa Rican forward Daniel Colindres goal got lead Dhaka Abahani 1–0 goal, meanwhile Bashundhara Kings players did not found the net in the first half.
 In the second half on 64 minutes Eleta Kingsley and Brazilian forward Robson goals got 2–1 goals advantage Bashundhara Kings but on 84 minutes Dorielton goal equalized score 2–2 goals both giants teams satisfied with share points.

-On 7 April 2022 Dhaka Abahani have drew against Uttar Baridhara Club by 5–2 goals at home ground.
+On 7 April 2022, Dhaka Abahani drew against Uttar Baridhara Club by 5–2 goals at home ground.
 In the very first minutes Daniel Colindres open goal account for Dhaka Abahani and after three minutes second goal for Dhaka Abahani by Nabib Newaj Jibon make it 2–0 but on 14 Minutes Papon Singh score for Uttar Baridhara Club.
-On 24 minutes Jewel Rana and again Daniel Colindres on 35 minutes converted score to 4–1 until first half break.
-On 61 minutes Dhaka Abahani Raphael Augusto make score 5–1 but on 68 minutes Uttar Baridhara Club midfielder Arif Hossain founded net they have reduced their defeat to 5–2 goals.
+At 24 minutes, Jewel Rana and again Daniel Colindres at 35 minutes converted score to 4–1 until first half break.
+At 61 minutes, Dhaka Abahani's Raphael Augusto made the score 5–1, but at 68 minutes, Uttar Baridhara Club midfielder Arif Hossain founded the net they have reduced their defeat to 5–2 goals.
 In the 90+1 minutes Uttar Baridhara Club goalkeeper Mohammed Azad Hossen showed red card and sent off him.

-On 12 April Dhaka Abahani scheduled to play against Club Valencia Maldives in their Preliminary round 2 match.
+On 12 April, Dhaka Abahani scheduled to play against Club Valencia Maldives in their Preliminary round 2 match.
 But on 10 April Club Valencia withdrew their name due financial issue and they have sent their official statement to AFC that's they will not travel to Bangladesh.
 On 12 April AFC awarded Dhaka Abahani were winner of the match by Walkover laws 3–0 goals.

-On 19 April Dhaka Abahani lost against ATK Mohun Bagan by 1–3 goals at Kolkata in the Play off match of AFC 2022.
+On 19 April, Dhaka Abahani lost to ATK Mohun Bagan by 1–3 goals at Kolkata in the playoff match of AFC 2022.

-On 29 April Dhaka Abahani beat Bangladesh Police FC by 2–1 goals at home stadium.
+On 29 April, Dhaka Abahani beat Bangladesh Police FC by 2–1 goals at their home stadium.